 Spiritual Disconnection in Marriage

-When spiritual unity fades, couples often feel a subtle but painful distance—like something important is missing even if daily life still looks the same.
+When spiritual unity fades, couples often feel a subtle but painful distance — like something important is missing even if daily life still looks the same.
 Many describe feeling out of sync, spiritually dry, or unsure how to reconnect with each other and with God.
-This can create discouragement, confusion, or a sense of drifting apart.
+This can create discouragement, confusion, or a sense of drifting apart, even when both partners long for closeness.

-Spiritual disconnection is rarely caused by a lack of faith or desire.
-It’s often the result of internal emotional pressure—unresolved hurt, disappointment, fear, or past experiences that make it difficult to stay open and spiritually engaged.
-When those deeper drivers are active, even prayer, worship, or spiritual conversations can feel strained or distant.
+From a biblical Christian counseling perspective, spiritual disconnection is rarely caused by a lack of faith or desire.
+It is often the result of internal emotional pressure — unresolved hurt, disappointment, fear, or past experiences that make it difficult to stay open and spiritually engaged.
+When those deeper drivers are active, even prayer, worship, or spiritual conversations can feel strained, distant, or discouraging.
+The struggle is not a sign of spiritual failure; it is a sign that the heart is carrying more than it was meant to hold alone.

 FAQ